Cancer-Fighting Soup

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!

-This hearty soup brings a healthy and tasty dose of vegetables to the table to boost the immune system.
+This hearty, big batch soup brings a nutrient-dense, tasty dose of vegetables to the table.
 Make ahead and freeze for later using our freezing instructions.

 Ingredients